andytwoods/pocket_statistics/README.md

 All coding in Flutter is done in [Dart](https://www.dartlang.org/) which is mostly straightforward (numbers must have atleast one decimal place though, e.g. 10.0).
 Flutter relies on Object Orientated Programming.
 Apps have a large tree structure of many many children and parent **widgets** (a key term -- most things are widgets in flutter) specifying both how the app will look and behave.

 ## How to Contribute
 There are many ways to help.
-Don't be daunted by the technology!
+Please don't be daunted by the technology!
 * Keen coder?
 What about creating a new tool-page (see section below).
 Or porting [JStat](https://github.com/jstat/jstat) to Dart (which would make tool-page creation a lot easier).
 * If statistics is your thing, you could help construct formula, or proof the equations used.
 * Science communicator?
 Could you make the writing more accessible for others?